June 25 ~ All Great Work Lumet on DVD

 "The old rules still apply," Lumet observed.
 "It's a jungle out there."

-With a career of over 40 films that include such masterpieces as Dog Day Afternoon (w/Al Pacino, 1975), Network (1976), and The Verdict (w/Paul Newman, 1982), the brilliant director has made intelligent films, driven by stellar acting performances.
+With a career of over 40 films that included such masterpieces as Dog Day Afternoon (w/Al Pacino, 1975), Network (1976), and The Verdict (w/Paul Newman, 1982), the brilliant director made intelligent films, driven by stellar acting performances.
 Actors want to work with him.

 "Whatever my limitations are - intellectually and emotionally - if I'm any good, they'll turn out to be my strengths," Lumet said in his memoir Making Movies (1996).

-A master of the first take, most of his films have been shot in New York City and celebrate relevant social, ethical, and feminist issues.
-He has been an enduring advocate for creativity and responsible filmmaking.
+A master of the first take, most of his films were shot in New York City and celebrated relevant social, ethical, and feminist issues.
+He was an enduring advocate for creativity and responsible filmmaking.

 More Film-Making Quotations